tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_05.md

 and the template for it, which is `app.component.html`:

-You will notice that the interface of your app has disappeared.
+> You will notice that the interface of your app has disappeared.
 But don't worry!
 It will come back later on.

 {{> DiffBox tutorialName="meteor-angular2-socially" step="5.4"}}

+And let's add the new Component to the index file:

+{{> DiffBox tutorialName="meteor-angular2-socially" step="5.5"}}

 # Routing

-Time for a quick talk!

-`@angular/router` is completely different then the previous router which is `@angular/router-deprecated`.

-With the old router, we defined routes on top of a component using `@RouteConfig` decorator.
-With the new route we use provider called `provideRouter` to make the routes available in our app.

-Let's the code speak for himself.
+`@angular/router` is the package in charge of Routing in Angular 2, and we will learn how to use it now.

+This package provides utils to define our routes, and get them as `NgModule` object we just include in our application.

 **Defining routes**

 We need to create an array of route definitions.
-The `RouterConfig` interface comes with help.
+The `Route` interface comes with help.
 This way we can be sure that properties of that object are correctly used.

 The very basic two properties are `path` and `component`.
 The path is to define the url and the other one is to bind a component to it.

-We will export our routes using `APP_ROUTER_PROVIDERS` variable.
+We will export our routes using `routes` variable.

 Let's warp it in the `app.routes.ts` file, here's what it suppose to look like:

-{{> DiffBox tutorialName="meteor-angular2-socially" step="5.5"}}

-Now we can use `APP_ROUTER_PROVIDERS` in the `bootstrap` function.

 {{> DiffBox tutorialName="meteor-angular2-socially" step="5.6"}}

+Now we can use `routes` in the `NgModule`, with the `RouteModule` provided by Angular 2:

+{{> DiffBox tutorialName="meteor-angular2-socially" step="5.7"}}

 Our app still has to display the view somewhere.
 We'll use `routerOutlet` component to do this.

-{{> DiffBox tutorialName="meteor-angular2-socially" step="5.7"}}

-We need to make it available in the `AppComponent`:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="5.8"}}

-There are two ways to define the app base route.

-By using `APP_BASE_HREF` from `@angular/common`:

-    import { bootstrap } from '@angular/core';
-    import { APP_BASE_HREF } from '@angular/common'

-    bootstrap(AppComponent, [provide(APP_BASE_HREF, { useValue: '/' })]);

-Or simply defining
+Now, because we use a router that based on the browser path and URL - we need to tell Angular 2 router which path is the base path.

+We already have it because we used the Angular 2 boilerplate, but if you are looking for it - you can find it in `client/index.html` file:

     <base href="/">

-in the main html file.

-We already have it defined because of angular2-boilerplate usage.

 # Parties details